LazyAnTT/LazyAnTT/README.md

 <h1 align="center">Hi 👋 I'm Raimonds </h1>

-<h3 align="left">I am an energetic, consistant and hardworking software developer with broad skills in front-end and developing back-end skills.</h3>
+<h3 align="left">I am an energetic, consistant and hardworking software developer with broad skills in front-end and back-end.</h3>

 ## 📫 You can reach me: raimisgrube@gmail.com